Haarlem/haarlem.github.io/CONTRIBUTING.md

 ---
-explains: How to contribute to this Open Source project
+explains: How to contribute to our Open Source projects
 layout: guides
 ---